Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \item"{(2)}" the restriction to the specialization of the subgroup $<f,p,q>$ does not factor through a free product of limit groups in which the subgroup $<p>$ is in one factor and the subgroup $<q>$ is contained in a second factor, and does not factor through a free product of limit groups in which the subgroup $<p,q>$ is contained in a factor.

-\item"{(3)}" the restriction of the specialization of the Extra Collapse limit group, $ExCollapse$, to the subgroup $<z,p,q>$, that is associated with the duo resolution, $DuoRes$, from which it was constructed, does not factor through a free product of limit groups in which $<p,q>$ is in one factor.

-\item"{(4)}" the ambient specialization (of $ExCollapse$) factors through a free product of limit groups in which the subgroup $<p,q>$ (and hence, $<z,p,q>$) is contained in one factor. \endroster
+\item"{(3)}" the ambient specialization (of $ExtCollapse$) factors through a free product of limit groups in which the subgroup $<p,q>$ is contained in one factor. \endroster

-Once again, the collection of all these specializations (of $ExCollapse$) factor through finitely many limit groups, and by looking at the actions of these limit groups on Bass-Serre trees corresponding to the free products of limit groups through which the specializations factor, and apply the shortening procedure for these actions, by using the modular groups of the ambient group modulo the group $<z,p,q>$, we can replace these limit groups, by a collection of finitely many (quotient) limit groups, $AGF_1,\ldots,AGF_a$, so that each of them admits a free product in which the subgroup $<z,p,q>$ is contained in one factor.
-Therefore, we can replace the collection of these specializations of the Extra Collapse limit groups, $ExCollapse$, by the limit groups that are associated with the factors that contain the subgroup $<z,p,q>$ in each of the limit groups, $AGF_1,\ldots,AGF_a$, and these factors still demonstrate that the Diophantine condition, that is associated with the collapsing form, does hold.
+The collection of all these specializations (of $ExtCollapse$) factor through finitely many limit groups.
+By looking at the actions of these limit groups on Bass-Serre trees corresponding to the free products of limit groups through which the specializations factor, and apply the shortening procedure for these actions, we can replace these limit groups, by a collection of finitely many (quotient) limit groups, $AGF_1,\ldots,AGF_a$, so that each of them admits a free product in which the subgroup $<f,p,q>$ is contained in one factor.
+Therefore, we can replace the collection of these specializations of the Extra Collapse limit groups, $ExtCollapse$, by the limit groups that are associated with the factors that contain the subgroup $<f,p,q>$ in each of the limit groups, $AGF_1,\ldots,AGF_a$, and these factors still demonstrate that the Diophantine condition, that is associated with the corresponding collapse form, does hold.